 Communication is key in any relationship.
 This is especially true in business, where communication builds the foundation of trust with your client.
 When your client and their team feel as though they are being communicated with, they are more likely to be satisfied with the relationship.
 Being in this constant communication cycle with them allows for better 'real time' problem solving and ensures that both parties are on the same page.
 Communication is a vital part of any successful operation!
 Good stuff, but you probably already knew this.

-It is vitally important to over-communicate because it helps ensure that everyone is in sync and that everyone has the same understanding of a situation.
+It is vitally important to effectively communicate because it helps ensure that everyone is in sync and that everyone has the same understanding of a situation.
 When everyone has the same information, they are better able to do their jobs effectively, resulting in improved efficiency.
-Additionally, over-communication can help improve teamwork and morale, as it helps build relationships between team members.
-Finally, over-communication can help establish clearer expectations, resulting in improved accountability.
+Additionally, effective communication can help improve teamwork and morale, as it helps build relationships between team members.
+Finally, effective communication can help establish clearer expectations, resulting in improved accountability.

-Effective over-communication with your client is essential for achieving success and competitive advantage.
+Effective communication with your client is essential for achieving success and a competitive advantage.
 It helps to build relationships and trust between employees and management.
-Properly over-communicating can also help to share essential information throughout the organization, increase employee engagement and motivation, and reduce stress and conflict.
-Additionally, when managed properly; over-communication can help to build an effective team that is able to maximize the potential of each individual.
-A strong system of consistent over-communication will help enhance an organization's overall productivity and spur innovation.
+Proper effective communication can also help to share essential information throughout the organization, increase employee engagement and motivation, and reduce stress and conflict.
+Additionally, when managed properly; effective communication can help to build a team that is able to maximize the potential of each individual.
+A strong system of consistent communication will help enhance an organization's overall productivity and spur innovation.

-Here are some great ways to properly over-communicate with your client:
+Here are some great ways to effectively communicate with your client:

 Include email, phone calls, video conferencing, and in-person meetings to your weekly cadence of communication with your client.
 Constantly make all parties aware of any changes in real time.

-The hard truth of it all is that over-communicating is far more preferable to under-communicating in every circumstance imaginable.
+The hard truth of it all is that over communicating is far more preferable to under communicating in every circumstance imaginable.
 This may mean that more time and effort is spent in conversations, but these conversations have the potential to prevent issues from arising and will ultimately save time and money in terms of costly misunderstandings down the line.
-It is your responsibility to effectively over-communicate with your client.
+It is your responsibility to effectively communicate with your client.
 It's an easily sustainable and transferable method to continuously build a strong bridge of trust in all of your business relationships.